1and1internet/debian-9-apache/README.md

-# Apache on Debian 8 'jessie'
+# Apache on Debian 9 'stretch'

 This image provides a common apache based hosting environment.
 The intent is for the web content itself to be stored in persistent storage wihch is then mounted in to this image at `/var/www`